-Stage Four:
+Stage Four: May begin ages 10 to 16

-- Underarm hair appears. - The nipple and the dark area around it (areola) may stick out from the rest of the breast. - · Pubic hair starts to form a triangular patch in front and around sides of the - For many, ovulation and menstruation begin during this stage
+- Underarm hair appears. • The nipple and the dark area around it (areola) may stick out from the rest of the breast. - Pubic hair starts to form a triangular patch in front and around sides of the genital area. - For many girls, ovulation and menstruation begin during this stage.

-Stage Five:
+Stage Five: May begin ages 12 to 19

-- Adult stage; overall look is that of a young adult. - Areola reioins breast contour and breast development is complete. - · Pubic hair forms a thick. curly, triangular patch. - · Adult height is probably reached. - Ovulation and menstruation occur regularly.
+- Adult stage; overall look is that of a young woman. - Areola rejoins breast contour and breast development is complete. - Pubic hair forms a thick, curly, triangular patch. • Adult height is - probably reached.
+Ovulation and menstruation occur regularly.

-Overview of Female Sex Organs
+Overview of the Female Reproductive System

-Understanding the female sex organs is as important as understanding any other organ system of the body.
+Understanding the reproductive system is as important as understanding any other organ system of the body.
 Encourage students to learn this system and understand the function of each part.
-By becoming familiar with the female sex organs, students of all genders can better grasp what happens during the menstrual cycle.
-Ensure that students learn the correct terminology and pronunciation as well.
+By becoming familiar with the female anatomy, students of all genders can better grasp what happens during the menstrual cycle.
+Ensure that students learn the correct terminology as well.
+Review pronunciation.
 Help students understand the approximate location, size and shape of each organ.